-The U.S. is a country known as the land of opportunity.
-Here, no matter who you are or where you’re from, you can start your own business and build your own wealth; all you need is a can-do attitude and an entrepreneurial spirit.
-Though the potential to develop a thriving business is there, not all ventures succeed.
+The U.S. is a country known as the land of opportunities.
+No matter who you are or where you're from, you can start your own business and build your own wealth; all you need is a can-do attitude and an entrepreneurial spirit.
+Despite the potential to develop a thriving business, not all ventures succeed.
 No one launches a business expecting it to fail, but the road to success is littered with bureaucratic and legal roadblocks that complicate even the best of plans.
-With this in mind, when it comes to starting your own business, an essential factor to consider isn’t simply how to start a business but how to ensure your business will prosper.
+With this in mind, when starting your business, an essential factor to consider isn't simply how to start a business but ensuring your business will prosper.

-The best way to ensure you’re set up for success is to hire a business lawyer.
-They’ll help you navigate all of the intricate processes and behind the scenes work that can tear a business apart if they’re neglected or not done correctly.
+The best way to ensure you're set up for success is to hire a business lawyer.
+They'll help you navigate all the intricate processes and behind-the-scenes work that can tear a business apart if neglected or not done correctly.

 - Asset Transactions